VarchasvH/AppDeployment_GCP/README.md

-# Deploy an Application to GKE (Google Kubernetes Engine)
+# Deploying an Application to GKE (Google Kubernetes Engine)

 ## Tech Stack